 - biologic agents

-The patients received one of four treatments:
+The people with RA in the study received one of four treatments:

-- initial treatment with methotrexate (MTX), plus etanercept
+- initial treatment with MTX, plus etanercept

 - initial treatment with oral triple therapy: MTX, sulfasalazine, and hydroxychloroquine

 - a step up from initial MTX monotherapy to one of the above combination therapies